jphalimi/PythonForMIC/Doc/library/token.rst

 the language grammar.
 The specific numeric values which the names map to may change between Python versions.

-The module also provides a mapping from numeric codes to names and some functions.
+This module also provides one data object and some functions.
 The functions mirror definitions in the Python C header files.

 .. data:: tok_name